(Pet Proof Rugs – Photo by Life in Jeneral)

 (Image provide by: Pelletierrug)

 Latex/Rubber – Probably one of the worst backings that you can get.
 The backing is intended to hold the threads in place and to prevent the rug from slipping around.
 However, urine odors tend to absorb into the adhesive and NEVER let go.
 Urine will also speed up degradation on the latex, and the solid backing also prevents being able to do a thorough “flush” clean on spots that need them.
-(I explain this more in next weeks article on cleaning up accidents).
+(I use a SpotBot to keep my rugs looking new and smelling fresh.
+Read more on those here ).

 Latex/Rubber backing is often used on tufted rugs to give the the look and feel of a woven rug (as mentioned above).
 They will eventually break down, especially if exposed to repeated urine and water baths.
 Once they begin to break down, they can really do a number on your flooring.
 (Just look at what happened to this hardwood floor above.
 That is the result of the backing deteriorating from trapped moisture.
 It was a major job to repair the wood floors).
 They can generally be bought for a cheap price, but if you have pets, it is not worth the hassle.